 This book is ideal for anyone who has recently made or is thinking about making the leap from traditional, full-time employment to self-employment.
 It’s especially timely given that the COVID-19 pandemic has reshaped the employment landscape, as well as many people’s career expectations and aspirations.

 Reading Falling Off The Ladder will help you decide whether freelancing is right for you and equip you with the mentality you need to succeed.
-It’s the first book that I’ve come across that talks about this very important aspect of becoming a freelancer.
+It’s the first book I’ve come across that talks about this very important aspect of becoming a freelancer.
 I learned a lot from it and found it both reassuring and motivating!

-Useful for Beginners and More Experienced Freelancers
+It’s Useful For Beginners & More Experienced Freelancers

 The book is an equally helpful resource for more experienced freelancers who are having a wobbly moment in their career.
 The exercises prompt you to reflect on your freelancing journey, the benefits it offers, and your values.
 This can be a useful reminder when you’re feeling frustrated or burned out by self-employment.